Mike January

-Michael Anthony January (born June 30, 1964) is an American former professional football linebacker who played three games for the Chicago Bears during the NFLPA strike of the National Football League (NFL) in 1987.
-He played college football at University of Texas at Austin.
+Michael Anthony January (born June 30, 1964) is an American former professional football player who was a linebacker for three games with the Chicago Bears during the NFLPA strike of the National Football League (NFL) in 1987.
+He played college football for the Texas Longhorns.

-His son Alex January is a 4-star defensive lineman recruit out of Duncanville, Texas who has committed to the University of Texas.
+His son Alex January is a 4-star defensive lineman recruit out of Duncanville, Texas, who has committed to the University of Texas at Austin.